JordyCode/ProjectLudusGroup6/README.md

  Jordy:
 - Made the sequence diagram
 - Helped with the use case and activity diagram
-- Made the API (SwaggerDocs) with the group members
+- Made the APIdoc (SwaggerDoc) with the group members

 Abhishek:
 - Made the use case diagram and description
-- Made the API (SwaggerDocs) with the group members
+- Made the APIdoc (SwaggerDoc) with the group members

 Nick:
 - Made the activity, class and state diagram
-- Made the API (SwaggerDocs) with the group members
+- Made the APIdoc (SwaggerDoc) with the group members